Refund: The E-commerce Survival Guide to Mastering Refunds and Crushing Fraud

 Don't fight alone.
 Technology is your ally.

-Your customer service team is on the front line.
+Your customer service team is on the front lines.
 They need to be trained to be sentinels, not victims.

 • Teach them to recognize warning signs

-• Give them clear response scripts to handle suspicious requests firmly and professionally.
+• Provide them with clear response scripts to handle suspicious requests firmly and professionally.

-• Explain the importance of following the policy to the letter
+• Explain to them the importance of following the policy to the letter.

 Conclusion

-Refunds are an inescapable reality of e-commerce: they're a legal obligation to be mastered, and a fraudulent threat to be crushed.
-By armoring your policies, arming your evidence and training your teams, you're not just reducing your losses.
+Refunds are an unavoidable reality of e-commerce: they are a legal obligation that must be managed and a fraudulent threat that must be eliminated.
+By strengthening your policies, gathering evidence, and training your teams, you will not only reduce your losses.